To better understand the Medicaid Community Spouse Resource Allowance (CSRA), it is important to understand the terminology associated with it.

 - Community Spouse – the spouse who is not applying for long-term care Medicaid, also called the non-applicant spouse, healthy spouse, or well spouse.

 - Institutionalized Spouse – the applicant spouse, sometimes called the nursing home spouse.
 The term, “institutionalized” is misleading as the CSRA isn’t only for married couples with one spouse seeking nursing home care.
-It is also for married couples with one spouse seeking long-term care services in their home or community via a Medicaid waiver.
+It is also for married couples with one spouse applying for long-term care services in their home or community via a Medicaid waiver.

 - Resources – commonly called assets.
 For Medicaid purposes, there are both countable (non-exempt) and non-countable (exempt) resources.
-Learn which assets are counted towards the asset limit and which are not below under “Which Resources are Countable”.

 What is the Community Spouse Resource Allowance?

-It is worth noting that a similar rule exists for income.
+A similar rule exists for income.
 This is called the Minimum Monthly Maintenance Needs Allowance (MMMNA).
 The MMMNA allows applicant spouses to transfer a portion of their income to their non-applicant spouses.
 For the purposes of this article, the focus will be on the Community Spouse Resource Allowance and protecting joint assets for the non-applicant spouse.